wissol/eo/words-eo-en.md

 * rirk: to fight
 * ruk: to know
 * r_: negation (rik - I don't need
+* si_ interrogative sisaifek? are you a boy? sisupak? are you hungry siutuk? what's your name?
 * sa: child
 * saifa: fun, happy
 * saifak: to have fun